arindamss007/VenomXR/README.md

 # VenomXR

 🔰🔰 Description :
-This is a tool for ethical hackers who wants to test and penetrate there systems.
-Some of the features of the tools are : -
+This is a tool for ethical hackers who wants to test and penetrate their systems.
+Some of the features of the tool are : -

 1) Information Gathering
 2) Danial-of-Service